First Assistant Attorney General (Higher Education)

 Our ideal candidates will have practiced law for a minimum of seven years, and demonstrate progressively more challenging legal experience, including team, project, or case management responsibilities and the resolution of complex legal issues.
 A background in higher education law, advising complex organizations, governing boards, litigation, and/or government representation is desirable.
 Demonstrated ability and/or commitment to supporting a diverse team of dedicated public servants is highly desirable.

-View the full job announcement for more information and to apply online.
+Please view the full job announcement for more information, including information about compensation and benefits, and to apply online.